-Enabling active and sustainable travel in St Cuthbert's 4.
-The design, quality and maintenance of the routes is a key priority and will arguably be the most important means of defining the Garden Village as a distinctive place in terms of placemaking, movement and access.
+Enabling active and sustainable travel in St Cuthbert's is a key priority and will arguably be the most important means of defining the Garden Village as a distinctive place in terms of placemaking, movement and access.

 In July 2020, the UK Government announced a new and ambitious vision for active transport in England.
 The 'Gear Change' document and accompanying Local Transport Note 1/20 (LTN 1/20) outline the goals and set of principles for achieving a significant modal shift by enabling more journeys to be taken by walking and cycling.